bbadzioch/461_site/index.md

 ## Textbook

 There is no textbook for this course.
-Instead, the  course will follow lecture notes that posted on this website.
+Instead, the  course will follow lecture notes that will be posted on this website.

 ## Software